Rogier Veenstra

-Rogier Veenstra (born 17 September 1987) is a Dutch former professional footballer who played as a forward or left winger.
+Rogier Veenstra (born 17 September 1987) is a Dutch football manager and former professional footballer who played as a forward or left winger.
+He is the head coach of Tweede Divisie club Quick Boys.

 Career

 Player

-Born in Middelburg, Veenstra began his career at amateur side DVV Duiven.
-He later joined RCS Middelburg where he was scouted by top flight club NAC Breda.
-Veenstra played there five years in the youth.

-Veenstra made his professional football debut in the NAC Breda squad of the 2006–07 season.
-He was loaned out to Excelsior Rotterdam for the 2008–09 season, and in January 2009 he went to HFC Haarlem on loan from NAC Breda.
+Born in Middelburg, Veenstra began his career at amateur side DVV Duiven, before joining RCS Oost-Souburg, where he was scouted by Eredivisie club NAC Breda.
+He spent five years in NAC's youth academy.
+Veenstra made his professional debut for NAC during the 2006–07 season.
+He spent the 2008–09 season on loan at Excelsior Rotterdam, and in January 2009 joined HFC Haarlem on loan.

-In June 2010, Veenstra returned to amateur football and joined Topklasse side, HSV Hoek.
-In May 2011, it was announced he would join VV Kloetinge.
-Veenstra played for Kloetinge until 2013.
+In June 2010, Veenstra returned to amateur football with Topklasse club HSV Hoek.
+The following year he joined VV Kloetinge, where he played until 2013.